Mogollon culture: Mimbres branch

-Three Circle phase (825/850–1000) pithouse villages within the Mimbres branch are distinctive.
+Three Circle phase (825/850–1000) pit-house villages within the Mimbres branch are distinctive.
 Houses are "quadrilateral", usually with sharply-angled corners; plastered floors and walls; and average about 17 m2 in floor surface area.
 Local pottery styles include early forms of Mimbres black and white ("boldface"), red-on-cream, and textured plainware.
 Large ceremonial structures (often called "kivas", a Hopi language term with specific meaning, has generally been applied to Northern Pueblo populations and may be a poor term in discussing the Mogollon in their broadest contexts) are dug deeply into the ground and often include distinctive ceremonial features such as foot drums and log grooves.

 Classic Mimbres phase (AD 1000–1130) pueblos can be quite large, with some composed of clusters of communities, each containing up to 150 rooms and all grouped around an open plaza.
-Ceremonial structures were different from the previous pithouse periods.
+Ceremonial structures were different from the previous pit-house periods.
 Most common were ceremonial rooms within roomblocks.
-Smaller square or rectangular semi-subterranean kivas with roof openings are also found.)
+Smaller square or rectangular semi-subterranean kivas with roof openings are also found.
 The largest Classic Mimbres sites are located near wide areas of well-watered floodplain suitable for maize agriculture, although smaller villages exist in upland areas.